The original Train Miniature Mennonite Central

-The train began its journey from Los Angeles to Chicago with eight boxcars on Oct.
-27, 1947.
+The train began its journey from Los Angeles to Chicago with on Nov.
+7, 1947.
 It was met by enthusiastic crowds at stops along the way, where more cars of food, medicine and clothing were added.

 By the time it got to Chicago there were so many cars of donated aid that two trains were needed to transport it all.

 In the end 270 boxcars of aid arrived in New York City in November for transport to Europe.

 The trains were easy to spot; communities along the way put banners and signs on the cars to let people know where the gifts came from.

 “Carload of Raisins from Fresno,” said one.
 “To the people of France and Italy from the hearts of their friends in Stockton,” said another.